diramugodana/ai_tutor/README.md

 MIT License

 ## Author
-Developed by Diramu Kana Godana for academic and educational research purposes.
+Developed by Diramu Kana Godana for internship and research purposes.